Bouke/HKDF/README.md

 More information can be found in the [documentation](http://boukehaarsma.nl/HKDF).

+## Swift Compatibility

+Swift 4 is required with version 3 of this package.
+Use version 2 if you need Swift 3 compatibility.

 ## References:

 * [RFC 5869 - HMAC-based Extract-and-Expand Key Derivation Function (HKDF)][0]